OpenEvalProject/evals/manuscripts/elife-96013/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/024kbgz78 School of Life Sciences, Gwangju Institute of Science and Technology (GIST) Gwangju Republic of Korea
+1. School of Life Sciences, Gwangju Institute of Science and Technology (GIST) Gwangju Republic of Korea ([ROR:024kbgz78](https://ror.org/024kbgz78))
-2. https://ror.org/01zqccq48 Department of Biomedical Science, College of Natural Science, Daegu University Gyeongsan Republic of Korea
+2. Department of Biomedical Science, College of Natural Science, Daegu University Gyeongsan Republic of Korea ([ROR:01zqccq48](https://ror.org/01zqccq48))
-3. https://ror.org/02ks53214 Department of Evolutionary Neuroethology, Max Planck Institute for Chemical Ecology Jena Germany
+3. Department of Evolutionary Neuroethology, Max Planck Institute for Chemical Ecology Jena Germany ([ROR:02ks53214](https://ror.org/02ks53214))
-4. https://ror.org/02ks53214 Next Generation Insect Chemical Ecology, Max Planck Centre, Max Planck Institute for Chemical Ecology Jena Germany
+4. Next Generation Insect Chemical Ecology, Max Planck Centre, Max Planck Institute for Chemical Ecology Jena Germany ([ROR:02ks53214](https://ror.org/02ks53214))

 † Corresponding author

 ## Abstract

 In birds and insects, the female uptakes sperm for a specific duration post-copulation known as the ejaculate holding period (EHP) before expelling unused sperm and the mating plug through sperm ejection.
 In this study, we found that Drosophila melanogaster females shortens the EHP when incubated with males or mated females shortly after the first mating.
-This phenomenon, which we termed m ale- i nduced E HP s hortening (MIES), requires Or47b+ olfactory and ppk23+ gustatory neurons, activated by 2-methyltetracosane and 7-tricosene, respectively.
+This phenomenon, which we termed male-induced EHP shortening (MIES), requires Or47b+ olfactory and ppk23+ gustatory neurons, activated by 2-methyltetracosane and 7-tricosene, respectively.
 These odorants raise cAMP levels in pC1 neurons, responsible for processing male courtship cues and regulating female mating receptivity.
 Elevated cAMP levels in pC1 neurons reduce EHP and reinstate their responsiveness to male courtship cues, promoting re-mating with faster sperm ejection.
 This study established MIES as a genetically tractable model of sexual plasticity with a conserved neural mechanism.

 ## Introduction